CiscoTestAutomation/pyats/docs/topology/schema.rst

                     port:   # port to connect to
                             # (optional)

-                    fallback_credentials: # list of the fallback credential for this
+                    fallback_credentials: # list of the fallback credentials for this
                                           # connection.(optional)

                     credentials: